 • Adding quartz to the final coat gives a superb anti slip system so increased safety.

 • Available in many colours.
 Standard is Blue Grey RAL 7031

-• Many systems have a proven quality track record for instance like Maris Polymers which is a market leading system used in over 70 countries.
+• Many systems have a proven quality track record for instance MPM & Maris Polymers which are market leading systems used in over 70 countries.

 • Vastly experienced waterproofing team.
 We have operatives with more than 40 years’ experience.